kassarole/Android-Mobile-Toolkit/README.md

 # Android-Mobile-Toolkit
-This is the beginning of a program to root and extract data from android devices using adb
+This is a python based program to root and extract data from android devices using adb A compiled version is available in the releases tab

 ## Features
 + Automatically detect the correct version of TWRP for a plugged in device